 Pet Photography Tips and Tricks

-How many of you have tried, like me, to capture that perfect Instagrammable photo of your pet only to end up with a fur-blur?
+How many of you have tried, like us, to capture that perfect Instagrammable photo of your pet only to end up with a fur-blur?
 Is your camera roll full of photos of your fur baby, but they don’t quite make it to ‘print it and frame it’?
 We bring you some hot tips from two talented pet photographers to help you with your Pupparazzi goals to capture your pet in all their glory!

 Ali from Raw Seed Photography, Brisbane